nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Known Issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+1. In a multi-screen setup, should you move PROperty to a secondary screen and subsequently revert to using only the primary screen, the PROperty GUI may open off-screen.
+To resolve this issue, you should delete the `preferences.json` file created by the PROperty before launching it again.
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+2. If you minimise the Help Window and subsequently execute the `help` command, the original Help Window will remain minimised, and no new Help Window will appear.
+To resolve this issue, you should manually restore the minimised Help Window.

 <div class="no-print" markdown="span">